Introduction

 Build script

-We start with creating a function that will build the project.
-This is done using MSBuild.
+We start with creating a function that will build the

 #